 I finally went to my husband and told him I needed help.
 He hugged me and he told me that he’ll do anything to help with the kids, cooking, whatever so that I can get the help I need.
 That was late March, the month we had moved, a year after we found out we were having twins, and when the twins were 6 months old.

-Much Needed Therapy
+Much Needed Talk Therapy

 I found a local psychotherapy clinic that had visits as late as 7 pm.
 This way I wouldn’t have to have my husband come home early for work for me to go to therapy, and I wouldn’t have to rush to get there.
-I went to therapy for an hour every Thursday for 9 months.
+I went to talk therapy for an hour every Thursday for 9 months.
 Then I went to every other week then monthly.
 In total, I went to a year of therapy.

 My therapist didn’t specifically treat postpartum depression.
 She was a great therapist and helped me a lot with things that even a year later come to mind when I start to find myself having a hard time.
 We worked through a lot of things, far beyond the trauma of the pregnancy and birth of the twins.